StarfishWP/Plugin-Reviews/README.md

 ### Contributing Guidelines ###

 * Head over to our [Github Repo](https://github.com/ThemeAvenue/Plugin-Reviews)
-* Forks and create pull requests are encouraged
+* Pull requests are encouraged
 * Submit issues if you find any
 * Spread the word on Twitter & Facebook :)